- PIERS MORGAN has been named in court papers over illegal bank data theft

 - TOP SERVING Mirror Group journalist Gary Jones is implicated

 - TOP SERVING Mirror Group lawyer Marcus Partington also allegedly knew, but;

-- Mirror has yet to give its version of events
+- MIRROR GROUP has yet to give its version of events

 PIERS Morgan and the board of The Mirror newspaper allegedly sanctioned the theft of personal private bank account data for a front-page story about Diana, Princess of Wales, Byline Investigates can report.